Gerald W. Williams Collection on the Civilian Conservation Corps, 1933-2012 PDF

 Series 3 consists of clippings from various newspapers and other publications featuring stories about events in Oregon CCC camps, poems by CCC enrollees, and accounts from enrollees recalling their experiences.
 About half of the clippings were published in the U. S. Forest Service publication Six Twenty Six.

 Series 4 is made up of photographic images depicting CCC camps throughout the U.S. and reunions of enrollees.
 In addition to group shots, there are views of enrollees working on projects, camp facilities, and examples of logos and posters publicizing the program.
 The photographs number 36 prints and 222 slides.

 Series 5: Ephemera, 1933-1939Return to Top

-Series 5 contains camp member lists, service documentation from various CCC enrollees, and other paper-based ephemera.
+Series 5 contains camp member lists, service documentation from various CCC enrollees, a discharge certificate, and other paper-based ephemera.

 Series 6: Artifacts, 1933-1938Return to Top